 9. Give to Post-Party Charities

 Partner with different charities to donate any leftover food or decorations you have.
 Look for local homeless shelters or food pantries that will take any leftover food you have.
-If you used any floral arrangements, you can donate them to charities like Random Acts of Flowers which will deliver the recycled flowers to different healthcare organizations.
+If you use any floral arrangements, you can donate them to charities like Random Acts of Flowers, which will deliver the recycled flowers to different healthcare organizations.